seanbreckenridge/malexport/README.md

 TODO: write a submodule `malexport.parse` to parse the saved info into Python objects/JSON

-This uses multiple methods to extract info about my MAL account, focused on my episode history/forum posts I've made.
+This uses multiple methods to extract info about my MAL (MyAnimeList) account, focused on my episode history/forum posts I've made.

 I wanted to use the API whenever possible here, but the information returned by the API is so scarce, or endpoints don't really exist at all, so you can't really get a lot of info out of it.
 As far as I could figure out, it doesn't have a history endpoint, or any way to retrieve how many times you've rewatched a show, so this uses: